return42/sphkerneldoc/doc/linux_src_doc/drivers/gpu/vga/vga_switcheroo_c.rst

 -----------

 Register audio client (audio device on a GPU).
 The power state of the client is assumed to be ON.
-Beforehand, \ :c:func:`vga_switcheroo_client_probe_defer`\ shall be called to ensure that all prerequisites are met.

 .. _`vga_switcheroo_register_audio_client.return`: